 "The day you stop learning is the day you start dying." - Albert Einstein

-These people have given me hours of their time and helped me when I needed them most.
-These are compassionate people who want everyone to do well.
-They've played a vital role in learning the fundamentals of UI and UX.
+These are people I've met along my design journey, who have given me hours of their time when I needed them most.
+They've helped play a vital role in learning the fundamentals of UI and UX.
 They've critiqued my previous work which ultimately helped me grow and land jobs as a designer.
 As a thank you, and sign of respect, they've made it to my inspiration page.

 Here are the YouTube Channels that I've chosen that have paid off the most in both my physical health and in design.
 Some of these YouTubers are probably in a "Modern Day Designer Starter Kit."
 If you're a designer that doesn't like to code, check out Webflow.
 That tool is an absolute powerhouse pounding away at the industry's front door.
 Most importantly, I always recommend to find a designer that offers a structured course so that you can learn as efficiently as possible.
 Don't learn with scattered information across the web when first starting out, you'll find it much harder to learn that way.